 Are SpeakOn Cables Worth The Extra Investment?

 We’ve just been through all of the reasons why SpeakOn connections are superior to XLR and ¼” inch cables.
-Now, is this difference enough for you to invest that extra money on them?
+Now, is this difference enough for you to invest that extra money in them?
 Let´s take a look at some of the reasons why you should go the extra mile:

-- Stay connected – Whether you are a musician or in charge of the PA, when the music stops, it is a problem for all of the involved.
+- Stay connected – Whether you are a musician or in charge of the PA, when the music stops, it is a problem for all of those involved.
 Secure your gig, losing that paycheck might be more expensive than investing in SpeakOn connectors (especially for your professional reputation).